 EPA mapping (available at https://gis.epa.ie/EPAMaps/) has been reviewed to identify potential receptor surface watercourses.
-The nearest identified surface watercourse is an un-culverted section of the River Poddle located approximately 450m to the southwest of the site.
+The nearest surface watercourse is the River Liffey which flows in a west to east direction approximately 475 m north and downgradient of the site.
+The River Liffey is classified as a transitional waterbody at this location and water quality is indicated as being at risk at this location and WFD monitoring (2010-2015) ranks the water quality status as moderate..
+An un-culverted section of the River Poddle located approximately 500m to the southwest of the site.
 It should be noted that the Poddle at this location is considered to be upgradient of the site and that there is no water quality information for the River Poddle at this location.
-The River Liffey flows in a west to east direction approximately 475 m north and downgradient of the site.
-The River Liffey is classified as a transitional waterbody at this location and water quality is indicated as being at risk at this location and WFD monitoring (2010-2015) ranks the water quality status as moderate.